xianmin/userscript-copy-unblocker/README.md

 2. Removing event listeners that block copying
 3. Eliminating overlay elements
 4. Restoring native browser copy functionality

-5. Managing a URL pattern-based activation system
+## Adding Support for New Websites

+If you want the script to support new websites, you can:

+1. Submit an [Issue](https://github.com/xianmin/userscript-copy-unblocker/issues) on GitHub
+2. Or modify the script directly by adding new `@match` rules at the beginning of the code

-## Privacy and Security
+## Privacy & Security

-- No data collection or tracking
-- Works entirely client-side
+- Runs entirely client-side
-- No external dependencies except GM_config
+- No data collection
-- Open source and transparent operation
+- Open source and transparent

-Enjoy unrestricted copying with Copy Unblocker!
+## License

+GPLv3 License